 - How Do I Signal Turn Signal On?
 Open and close hand with fingers and thumb extended.

 - How Do I Signal to Pull Off?
 Arm positioned as for right turn; forearm swung toward the shoulder.

-- How Do I Signal "Asshole" - Curl fingers back and raise the middle finger in an angry fashion?
+- How Do I Signal "Asshole" - Curl fingers back and angrily raise the middle finger?
 (See below info-graphic)

 Learning these above necessary signals when riding will allow you to communicate with other roadway users on the road and hopefully avoid any dangerous collisions or crashes.
 Moreover, this can become a great way to develop confidence as a motorcyclist on the California roads.
 Also, remember that motorcycle riding is not always two-wheeled motorcycles.
 For example, you will experience riders with sidecars, trikes, and others.
 Because these are less maneuverable and take up as much space as a car, it makes sense to leave these vehicles in the rear of any formations.